Rhodesian Bush War: Rhodesian Security Forces

 Despite the effect of economic and diplomatic sanctions, Rhodesia developed and maintained a powerful and professional military.
 In June 1977, Time magazine reported that "man for man, the Rhodesian army ranks among the world's finest fighting units."

 The army was always relatively small, just 3,400 regular troops in 1970.
 By 1978–79 it had grown to some 10,800 regulars nominally supported by about 40,000 reservists – although by the last year of the war, perhaps as few as 15,000 were available for active service.
-While the regular army consisted of a professional core of white soldiers (and some units, such as the Rhodesian SAS and the Rhodesian Light Infantry, were all-white), by 1978–1979 the rest was majority black.
+While the regular army consisted of a professional core of white soldiers (and some units, such as the Rhodesian SAS and the Rhodesian Light Infantry, were all-white), by 1978–1979 the rest was majority black such as the Rhodesian African Rifles.

 By contrast, army reserves were largely white, and toward the end of the war were increasingly called up to deal with the growing insurgency.
+The Rhodesia Regiment operated six territorial battalions and several independent companies.
 The regular army was supported by the paramilitary British South Africa Police of about 8,000 to 11,000 men (the majority of whom were black) and 19,000 to 35,000 police reservists (which, like their army counterparts, were largely white).
 The police reserves acted as a type of home guard.

 The war saw the extensive operation of Rhodesian regulars as well as special forces units such as the Selous Scouts and the Rhodesian SAS.
 The Rhodesian Army fought bitterly against the black nationalist guerrillas.
 The Rhodesian Army also comprised mostly black regiments such as the Rhodesian African Rifles.
 As the war went on, the frequent call-up of reservists was increasingly used to supplement the professional soldiers and the many volunteers from overseas.

 By 1978, all white men up to the age of 60 were subject to periodic call-up to the army; younger men up to 35 might expect to spend alternating blocks of six weeks in the army and at home.
-Many of the overseas volunteers came from Britain, Ireland, South Africa, Portugal, Hong Kong, Canada, Australia, New Zealand and the United States with the latter three being held in high regard for their recent Vietnam War experience.
+Many of the overseas volunteers came from Britain, Ireland, South Africa, Portugal, Hong Kong, Canada, Australia, New Zealand and the United States, with the latter three being held in high regard for their recent Vietnam War experience.